-Infrastructure Ontario is a Province of Ontario Crown agency, classified as a boardgoverned agency.
+Infrastructure Ontario is a Province of Ontario Crown agency, classified as a board-governed agency.
 Its authority is derived from the Ontario Infrastructure and Lands Corporation Act 2011 (OILC Act).
 The legislative authority of IO, and the agency's mandate, as defined in the OILC Act is to:

-- provide advice and services on financial, strategic, or other matters involving the government. - implement or assist in the implementation of transactions involving the government. - provide advice and services, including project management and contract management, related to infrastructure projects in Ontario that are not government property. - provide advice and services related to government property, including project management, contract management and development. - provide financial management for government property; provide advice and services related to real estate property to prescribed public sector organizations. - provide advice and services to non-Ontario entities related to development of public infrastructure loan programs; real property; financial strategic or other matters; and the implementation of transactions. - provide financing for infrastructure purposes to municipalities and to other eligible public organizations. - carry out the powers, duties and functions delegated by the Minister of Infrastructure to the Corporation under the Ministry of Infrastructure Act, 2011 or the Building Broadband Faster Act, 2021.
+- provide advice and services on financial, strategic, or other matters involving the government; - implement or assist in the implementation of transactions involving the government; - provide advice and services, including project management and contract management, related to infrastructure projects in Ontario that are not government property; - provide advice and services related to government property, including project management, contract management and development; - provide financial management for government property held by MGCS or by a Crown agency for which the Minister of Government and Consumer Services is responsible; - provide advice and services related to real property to prescribed public sector organizations; - provide advice and services to non-Ontario entities related to development of public infrastructure loan programs; real property; financial strategic or other matters; and the implementation of transactions; - provide financing for infrastructure purposes to municipalities and to other eligible public organizations.